Horizon-independent Preconditioner Design for Linear Predictive Control: Spectral Properties

 Choosing $P$ as the solution to the DARE~\eqref{eq:dare} causes $\bar{Q}_{c}$ to not be block Toeplitz, since $\bar{Q}_{c}$ will then have a different matrix in the lower-right corner than the rest of the main diagonal.
 This means that the analysis based on the multiplication of structured block Toeplitz matrices used in the proof of Lemma~\ref{lem:HqSymbol} no longer can be applied.
 However, the resulting $H_{c}$ matrix is still block Toeplitz due to the fact that $P$ will represent the cost of the controller applied after the horizon ends.

-\begin{proposition} If $P$ is the solution to the DARE~\eqref{eq:dare} and $K$ is the infinite-horizon LQR controller for $\mathcal{G}$, then $H_{c}$ is block Toeplitz and has the same matrix symbol as the case when $P=Q$ given in Lemma~\ref{lem:HqSymbol}. \end{proposition} \begin{proof} Using the matrix splitting \eqref{eq:dense:primalHessian:MatrixSplitting}, the Hessian can be decomposed into three terms, with $H_{Q}$ and $H_{P}$ given by \eqref{mat:HQ} and \eqref{mat:HP}, respectively, and $H_{R} = \bar{R}$.
+\begin{proposition} If $P$ is the solution to the DARE~\eqref{eq:dare} and $K$ is the infinite-horizon LQR controller for $\mathcal{G}$, then $H_{c}$ is block Toeplitz and has the same matrix symbol as the case when $P=Q$ given in Lemma~\ref{lem:HqSymbol}. \end{proposition} \begin{proof} Using the matrix splitting \eqref{eq:dense:primalHessian:MatrixSplitting}, the Hessian can be decomposed into four terms, with $H_{Q}$ and $H_{P}$ given by \eqref{mat:HQ} and \eqref{mat:HP}, respectively, and $H_{R}$ and $H_{K}$ the same as when $P=Q$.
 We start by examining the first diagonal term of $H_{Q} + H_{P}$,

 Since $P$ is the solution to the DARE~\eqref{eq:dare}, $P$ is also the solution to the Lyapunov equation